Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

   * 584 images are malignant (1.8% of all images)
 - CSV file:
   * headers: ```image_name```, ```patient_id```, ```sex```, ```age_approx```, ```anatom_site_general_challenge```, ```diagnosis```, ```benign_malignant```, ```target```.
-  * all of the meta data will be ignored in this project as we are only interested in classifying based on the images.
+  * all of the meta data will be ignored in this project as out model can only in classify based on the images.
-  * the ```target``` column is what we wish to predict
+  * the ```target``` column is to predicted (the target value).
     * ```target == 0``` means the lesion is benign (harmless).
     * ```target == 1``` means the lesion is malignant (harmful).